Museum of Fine Arts Houston: Masterpiece Paintings

 The fan-shaped painting above by French artist Paul Gauguin (1848-1903) titled Arearea II is a watercolor on canvas.
 It was painted in 1894.
 Adjacent to the painting are the following words:

 “Fans and fan-shaped paintings were much in demand in the Paris art market of the 1890s.
 Paul Gauguin based this delicate fan on a larger oil painting (now at the Musée d’ Orsay in Paris) completed during his first visit to Tahiti.
 Arearea, which means ‘joyfulness’ in the Tahitian language, Maori, may refer to the musical reverie of the two young women in the foreground, or to the spiritual experience of the three women worshiping an idol in the background.
 It may also refer to the decorative intent of Gauguin’s glowing planes of color.”

 Francisco de Goya

 A Spanish artist, Francisco de Goya lived from 1746 to 1828.
 He seldom painted still life paintings.
-This oil on canvas was painted between the years 1808 to 1812.
+The dates on this oil on canvas are between the years 1808 to 1812.

 My husband and I once visited the fantastic Prado Museum in Madrid where we saw many Francisco de Goya paintings as well as El Greco and other artist renderings.
 Click on the highlighted link to learn much more about this famous artist.

-This oil on canvas titled Seated Woman by Spanish artist Pablo Picasso (1881-1973) was created in 1962.
+This oil on canvas titled Seated Woman by Spanish artist Pablo Picasso (1881-1973) has a date of 1962.
 Many people are familiar with this modern artist’s works, who is famous for his cubism.
 Were you aware of his other activities and creations?
 They include the following:

 - Stage Designer

 The Gust of Wind is an oil on canvas painted by the French artist Gustave Courbet (1819-1877) in 1865.
 Just look at the effects of the wind in the bending of those tree branches!
 That darkened sky portends of stormy weather soon to arrive on the landscape scenery.

 Jacopo and Francesco Bassano (da Ponte)